koenvervloesem/openhaystack-zephyr/README.rst

 .. code-block:: shell

-  west build -b $BOARD -s app -- -DOVERLAY_CONFIG=debug-usb-uart.conf
+  west build -p auto -b $BOARD -s app -- -DOVERLAY_CONFIG=debug-usb-uart.conf

 This only works with boards that support this, such as Nordic Semiconductor's nRF52840 Dongle.